Recent Posts

 Solved: An Official Blazon for Tift College

-Tift College's coat of arms designed by Col. Harry D. Temple.
+The coat of arms of Tift College designed by Col. Harry D. Temple.

 During the COVID-19 Pandemic I found myself going down deep research holes regarding US scholastic arms.
 One of the more interesting finds were the arms of Tift College which was located in Forsyth, Georgia.
 Tift closed in 1987 and absorbed by Mercer University, and at the time finding detailed information in Mercer's archives yielded little.